Harley Dual Disc Caliper Rebuild (1977-1983)

 Article by Vintage Vinny

-Rebuilding brake calipers is usually less expensive than replacing them, plus it keeps the bike more original.
-This article covers rebuilding Harley dual disc brake calipers 1977 through 1983.
+Rebuilding brake calipers is always less expensive than replacing them, plus it keeps the bike more original.
+This article covers Harley dual disc brake calipers 1977 through 1983.

 First seen on the 1977 XLCR Cafe Racer and FXS Low Rider, Harley dual disc brakes were standard equipment on 1979 through 1983 Sportsters, 1980 through 1983 FLHT models, and several FX models (Wide Glide, Fat Bob, and Low Rider).
 Although most were chrome polished, some models had calipers finished in black.